I've written extensively about pet care and pet health both on the web and in print. I have 6 dogs, 16 cats, and a small flock of birds.

 Pets and Fire Ant Allergies

 Notably, pets can also suffer from fire ant sting allergies, and like humans, anaphylactic shock can be deadly.
-Therefore, if you see any of the above symptoms in your dog, cat or other animal, rush the pet to the emergency veterinary clinic.
+Therefore, if you see any of the above symptoms in your dog, cat, or another animal, rush the pet to the emergency veterinary clinic.

 If your cat or dog has a known fire ant allergy, ask your veterinarian about an EpiPen prescription.
 The injection can be administered to counteract the allergic reaction.